savedra1/clipse/README.md

 ## Contributing 🙏

-I would love to receive contributions to this project and welcome PRs from anyone and everyone.
+I would love to receive contributions to this project and welcome PRs from everyone.
 The following is a list of example future enhancements I'd like to implement:

 - [x] ~~Image previews in TUI view~~
 - [x] ~~Pinned items~~
 - [x] ~~Warn on deleting pinned items~~